 Want more?
 Well, you could take a tour of the airport itself with the Airport Sightseeing Tour, where you can decide whether you want to take a mini-tour, a maxi-tour, or a night / sunset tour.
 Sounds pretty exciting, doesn’t it?

-For those who have more than 5 hours but less than, or around, 24 hours of transit time, there are several things you can enjoy outside of the airport.
+For those who have more than 5 hours but less than, or around, 24 hours of transit time, there are several things to do around Frankfurt Airport.
 Use your time to explore Frankfurt’s delights.

 Taxi2Airport is the easiest and most reliable way to get to and from the airport.
 Through secure online payments, you can book your airport transfers in advance, saving up to 35% on your journey.